-- Use an OCR or DPI setting of 200 DPI. - Try to avoid creating .jpg files.
-If possible, create PDF documents with the scanner.
+- Use an OCR or DPI setting of 200 DPI. - Scanned files must be in PDF format.

 Zipping Files

 If your files are too large, add them to a zip file to save space (download a free version of WinZip and find instructions on creating zip files).